 Under premises liability laws, all property that is open to the public must be safe and reasonably free of hazards.
 To this degree, every public swimming pool and water park, including all Disney World accidents, are required to maintain a residual chlorine level of one-two parts per million to protect their guests from amoebic infection.
 If they fail in this basic safety obligation, owners and operators could be held liable for the wrongful death of an amoeba victim.

-I Need an Injury Lawyer in Florida
+I Need an Injury Lawyer

 We are prepared to fight for justice and compensation for the pain you have suffered.
 Contact our injury lawyers today for a confidential, no-cost evaluation of your case.
 Though legal action cannot bring your loved one back, it can get you the compensation you need to begin putting your life back together after a sudden loss.
 Take action today – our injury attorneys are ready to help.